Introduction to Bot Framework Composer

 Some of the advantages of developing bots in Composer include:

-Apps created with Composer uses the Adaptive dialog format, a JSON specification shared by many tools provided by the Bot Framework.
-More information about Adaptive dialog is available here.
+Apps created with Composer use the declarative dialog format, a JSON specification shared by many tools provided by the Bot Framework.

 - Bot Framework SDK documentation